au-ts/cogent/doc/reference/installation.rst

 Testing on macOS
 ^^^^^^^^^^^^^^^^

-To run Cogent examples and some tests, you need a GNU compatible version of ``cpp`` installed in your ``PATH``.
+To run |cogent| examples and some tests, you need a GNU compatible version of ``cpp`` installed in your ``PATH``.
 The default ``cpp`` installed on ``macOS`` isn't GNU compatible.